yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

 Escape character is '^]'.
 RedBoot>
 }}}
-I have to ctrl-c abort netcat.
+I have to CTRL-C abort netcat.

-The ctrl-c problem seems to be caused by a disabled TELNET LINEMODE option.
+The CTRL-C problem seems to be caused by a disabled TELNET LINEMODE option.
 When you enable this option by creating a file ~/.telnetrc with the following contents:

 {{{
 192.168.5.22 9000
         mode line
 }}}
-you can interrupt redboot with ctrl-c:
+You can interrupt redboot with CTRL-C:

 {{{
 $ arping -qf 192.168.5.22 ; telnet 192.168.5.22 9000
 WARNING: interface is ignored: Operation not permitted